 Our School Council meets every week, and their work contributes to our decision-making process as a school.
 The councillors represent their classes, and must ensure that they represent the full range of opinions well at the meetings.

-These are the Councillors elected in Autumn 2017:
+These are the Councillors elected in Spring/Summer 2018:

 - Class representatives will report back to their class after every school council meeting